 As it gets closer to lunch, most guided tours finish along Playa Manuel Antonio.
 The views of the water, with green jungle on one side and the rocky coastline on the other, are among the prettiest in Costa Rica.
 So, it’s no surprise this beach is by far the most popular with park visitors who want to eat and cool off.

-The white-faced monkeys have figured this out, too, and will take any opportunity to swipe sandwiches and lunch snacks from anyone not paying attention.
+The Manuel Antonio monkeys have figured this out, too, and will take any opportunity to swipe sandwiches and lunch snacks from anyone not paying attention.

 Walk further down the beach or follow the signs to Playa Espadilla Sur for a quieter spot to relax, have lunch, and to swim.

-After a morning in search of wildlife and lunch under a shady palm tree on the beach, use part of the afternoon to hike the Punta Catedral Point trail.
+After a morning in search of wildlife and lunch under a shady palm tree on the beach, use part of the afternoon to do some Manuel Antonio hiking.
+The Punta Catedral Point trail is one of the most popular Manuel Antonio things to do.
 The trail is a loop that’ll take about an hour.
 The trail takes an upward path and opens up to scenic ocean view vistas.

 You’ll also be able to access a remote corner of Playa Manuel Antonio if you’d like to swim or just put your feet in the tidepools.
 Always keep your eyes open for more wildlife.
 It’s along this trail that I saw a group of white-faced monkeys chomping on what used to be a lizard!

-As you finish the loop, you should have a couple afternoon hours to laze on the beach.
+Manuel Antonio weather makes for a steady afternoon heat.
+So, as you finish the loop, you should have a couple afternoon hours to laze on the beach.
 As these beaches are within the National Park, you won’t find chairs or umbrellas.
 So, bring a towel or just find your own spot in the sand.
-If you’d like to snorkel, bring your own gear in your daypack.
+If you’d like to do some snorkeling in Manuel Antonio, bring your own gear in your daypack.

 As the afternoon wanes and you make your way back toward the entrance/exit, notice the relative stillness and quiet in the rainforest as compared to the morning.
 The animals find cozy spots to snooze the afternoon heat away.

-Manuel Antonio National Park is open every day except Mondays from 7am-4pm.
-The visitor’s entrance fee is $16 and $3 for residents of Costa Rica.
+The park is open every day except Mondays from 7am-4pm.
+The Manuel Antonio National Park entrance fee is $16 for visitors and $3 for residents of Costa Rica.
 Avoid Easter week, if you can.
 The park is notably crowded with visitors and locals, alike, who all have vacation during this time.

 Food and water are not sold inside the park so it’s necessary to bring what you need for the day.
 The park does not allow foods like chips, nuts, and large cookies.
 Of course, feeding the animals is forbidden.
 Be careful along Playa Manuel Antonio where the white-faced monkeys are always looking for an opportunity to grab your lunch, even if it’s still in your backpack!